MAMMQA

 Representative Cases

-• Cross‑modal synthesis: Table values are verified against textual statements and visual cues (e.g., labels in figures).
-The cross‑modal expert resolves conflicts before aggregation.
-Takeaway: improves factual consistency across modalities.
+• Cross-modal synthesis: Table values are verified against textual claims and visual evidence before final answer generation.

 The Benchmark